 - The perfect eco-invites

 An invitation sets the scene for a party, so you don't want to look cheap or tacky, but you also don't want to compromise your principles.
-Fortunately, there is an increasing number of suppliers of recycled, handmade, or tree-free invitations out there--check the bottom of this guide for a list of suppliers.
+Fortunately, there is an increasing number of suppliers of recycled, handmade, or tree-free invitations out there.
 Some may offer a self-assembly option, which saves on money but can take considerable work, others will put the whole thing together for you.
 If you are happy breaking from tradition, then electronic invites like Evites are worth considering, too.